obi-0/docker-php-todo/README.md

 - A build will start.
 The pipeline should be successful now

 #### Github Webhook
 We need to create  a webhook so that Jenkins will automatically pick up changes in our github repo and trigger a build instead of havinf to click "Scan Repository Now" all the time on jenkins.
-However, we
+However, we cannot connect to our localhost because it i in a private network.
+We will have to use a proxy server.
+We will map our localhost to our proxy server.
+The proxy server will then generate a URL for us.
+We will input that URL in github webhooks so any changes we make to our github repo will automatically trigger a build.